Spatial join

 As a practical example, let’s find the population density at each of the addresses from earlier in this lesson, by combining the data set with data from a population grid.

-The population grid data is available from HSY, the Helsinki Region Environmental Services, for instance via their WFS endpoint.
+The population grid data is available from HSY, the Helsinki Region Environmental Services, for instance via their WFS endpoint or opendata.

 import geopandas